PSG sink managerless Lille to halt slide - Capital Sports

 “Criticism in football is normal.
 Everyone is used to these kinds of things and it drew a reaction from us.”

-The win provisionally moved Unai Emery’s team 12 points clear of Lyon, Monaco and Marseille at the top and ensured PSG will head into the new year in first place in France.
+The win kept kept Unai Emery’s team nine points clear of reigning champions Monaco — 3-2 winners at home to Troyes — at the top and ensured PSG will head into the new year in first place in France.

 “There’s still a long way to go, and the most important thing will be after 38 matches,” added Kimpembe.